-We requested comments on a draft of this report from DOT's Chief Financial Officer and Inspector General or their designees.
-Written comments from DOT's Deputy Chief Financial Officer and Assistant Inspector General for Financial and Information Technology Audits are reprinted in enclosures II and III and are also discussed in the Agency Comments section.
+We requested comments on a draft of this report from Education's Chief Financial Officer and Inspector General or their designees.
+Written comments from Education's Chief Financial Officer are reprinted in enclosure II.
+Oral comments were received from Education's Office of the Inspector General.

-Identified Issues with DOT's Fiscal Year 2004 Management Representation Letter
+Identified Issues with Education's Fiscal Year 2004 Management Representation Letter

-With respect to DOT's fiscal year 2004 management representation letter, we identified the following four areas that need some improvement: (1) providing the materiality thresholds used, (2) providing or fully including applicable representations from the FAM, (3) including a complete summary of unadjusted misstatements, and (4) ensuring the reliability of representations.
+With respect to Education's fiscal year 2004 management representation letter, we identified the following three areas that need some improvement: (1) providing the materiality thresholds used, (2) providing or fully including applicable representations from the FAM, and (3) including a complete summary of unadjusted misstatements.
 Details regarding these issues are as follows.